XMM-NEWTON PROPOSAL & PLANNING TOOLS

 WebSpec - WebSpec provides spectral simulations of XMM-Newton EPIC (and other X-ray observatory instruments) observations.
 WebSpec is based on the Xspec package.

 Response Files - Information on canned intrument response files can be found at the SOC Calibration Area.
 EPIC RMFs are available from the SOC and GOF (MOS and PN).
+The GOF MOS files are in the subdirectories 15eV and 5eV , according to their energy resolution.
 Information on the use of the files can be found at the SOC.
 Response files are available for the RGS from the SOC and GOF.
 Response files are available for the OM from the SOC and GOF.
 Also, the RMFs and ARFs used for PIMMS and WebPIMMS are available.
 These RMFs and ARFs were calculated for EPIC full frame mode observations with an extraction radius of 10 arc minutes.

 Browse - Browse provides access to the XMM-Newton target and observation database.